heinrichelsigan/schnapslet/README.md

 Java Applet and Java applicatopm source Files are located at top level in root of this projec.

-ä## Compile and build java sources with following commands:
+## Compile and build java sources with following commands:

 > javac.exe -Xlint:unchecked -Xlint:deprecation at\area23\*.java
 >